 Martin Olivier is a professor at the Department of Computer Science in the School of Information Technology at the University of Pretoria.
-In addition to normal teaching and research duties, he is the research coordinator of the School of Information Technology.

 Prof Olivier started his career at the CSIR in Pretoria.
 In 1991 he joined the Department of Computer Science at the Rand Afrikaans University in Johannesburg as a lecturer.
 He has also lectured part-time at a number of tertiary institutions in South Africa.

 From 1993 to 1996 he was responsible for presenting a weekly talk on computing on national radio.
 Prior to that he was a monthly columnist for Bit Magazine (SA) from 1989 to 1993.